williamespindola/rabbitmq-service-provider/README.md

 $application->run();
 ```

-We rely on the [Ivoba\Silex\Provider\ConsoleServiceProvider](https://github.com/ivoba/console-service-provider) to make things easier, so you have to register it too.
+In this exemple we rely on the [Ivoba\Silex\Provider\ConsoleServiceProvider](https://github.com/ivoba/console-service-provider) to make things easier, so you have to install it too.
 You can create new commands by inheriting from the example Consumer, and adding them as the example above.

 ## Credits ##